-Emily Byron serves as the manager of global programs for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn, sorghum and related products worldwide including ethanol and distiller’s dried grains with solubles (DDGS).
-In this capacity, Byron assists with strategic analysis of program planning and development; implementation and evaluation of USGC programs; and the recruitment of consultants.
+Emily Byron serves as the director of global programs for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn, sorghum and related products worldwide including ethanol and distiller’s dried grains with solubles (DDGS).
+In this capacity, Byron oversees strategic analysis of program planning and development as well as the implementation and evaluation of USGC programs.

 Byron holds a bachelor’s degree from Gettysburg College in globalization studies with a double minor in philosophy and religious studies.
 She also holds a master’s degree from Kings College London in contemporary studies.